willbond1/receipt-processor-challenge/README.md

+To use this app, first navigate to its root directory in your terminal of choice.

+# How To Build

+sudo docker build -t receipt-processor-challenge .

+# How To Run

+sudo docker run -p 3000:3000 receipt-processor-challenge

+# How To Stop

+sudo docker stop $(sudo docker ps -q --filter ancestor=receipt-processor-challenge)

 # Receipt Processor

 Build a webservice that fulfils the documented API.
 The API is described below.
 A formal definition is provided